Stefan Arestis | Jun 10, 2017 | 4

 Hypertainment are a team that organise gay dance parties at different venues in Singapore city.
 Their flagship party is Hyperise at 1-Altitude at One Raffles Place with an amazing 360 degrees view of the city.
 It’s also one of the highest rooftop bars in the world at 282m (925ft).

-GAY FRIENDLY ACCOMMODATION IN SINGAPORE
+GAY FRIENDLY HOTELS IN SINGAPORE

 Singapore is incredibly expensive for accommodation options and if you can’t stand to stay in a hostel dorm, budget for upwards of SG$88 (£40/$63) a night for a half decent room.
 Most budget travellers come for a few days for a weekend splurge.